venkatmithun/sales-forecasting/README.md

 # sales-forecasting
-Sales Forecastin file serves as an example of daily sales forecasting using LSTM
+Sales Forecasting file serves as an example of daily sales forecasting using LSTM